 Sunday, June 5th - Tuesday, June 7th Villa Roma Resort, Callicoon, NY

-Please plan to join us for the 2016 NYALGRO School in Callicoon, NY.
-Records Managers will have the opportunity to expand their knowledge through new and exciting topics and network with members of the organization.
-It is also a great opportunity to meet and speak with records management vendors.
+This year's theme was "Keeping the PEACE with Records Management" Thank you for being "COOL" and joining us for the 2016 NYALGRO School in at the Villa Roma Resort in Callicoon, NY.
+Records Managers had the opportunity to expand their knowledge through new and exciting topics and network with members of the organization.
+It is always a great opportunity to meet and speak with records management vendors.

-Wheeler B. Melius Award for Excellence in Records Management Charles Callari
+Wheeler B. Melius Award for Excellence in Records Management Nicole Doherty, Records Management Coordinator, Schoharie County

-Robert W. Arnold III, Distinquished Service Award Pamela Brown
+Robert W. Arnold III, Distinquished Service Award Bruce Dearstyne

 IN SEARCH OF WORTHY NOMINEES FOR THE FOLLOWING AWARDS: